 What will happen to the information collected about me?

 Interviews will be audio recorded using a Teesside University encrypted portable audio recording device and a transcript of each interview made.
 Only I and Dr Angela Prout (Chief Investigator) will have access to this recording.
-Once the recording has been transcribed by me, I will confidentially delete the audio recording.
+Once the recording has been transcribed by myself, I will confidentially delete the audio recording.
 Transcripts will then be stored as an electronic ‘Microsoft Word’ encrypted document and stored securely within a password protected Teesside University server.
 All transcripts will be created in non-person identifiable format and will not have any of your person-identifiable information on.
 Your consent form which contains person-identifiable information will be stored securely at Teesside University in a locked filing cabinet.
 A single hard copy sheet (link document) will exist which will detail which set of person-identifiable information is linked to a participant identification number’.
 Again, only I and Dr Angela Prout (Chief Investigator) will have access to both of these pieces of information.
 After I have had contact with participants for the last research contact whereby I may feedback what I have captured (or 4 weeks after your first interview if you do not provide consent to take part in this second research activity) I will destroy this link sheet so that the ‘participant identification number’ can no longer be linked to you personally and the data will become fully anonymised (non-identifiable).

-During the data analysis stage of the current research, both Dr Angela Prout (Chief Investigator), and Mr Daniel Collerton (Academic Supervisor) will have access to the non-identifiable transcripts for the purpose of triangulation (gaining more than one perspective when undergoing analysis of the data) in order to cross-validate the information captured.
-Excerpts from these transcripts will also be included within my doctoral thesis to support my data analysis, again these will be anonymised, so, while you may recognise your own words, nobody else will.
+During the data analysis stage of the current research, both Dr Angela Prout (Chief Investigator) and Mr Daniel Collerton (Academic Supervisor), will have access to the non-identifiable transcripts for the purpose of triangulation (gaining more than one perspective when undergoing analysis of the data) in order to cross-validate the information captured.
+Excerpts from these transcripts will also be included within my doctoral thesis to support my data analysis, although again these will be anonymised; so, while you may recognise your own words, nobody else will.
 When writing up the doctoral thesis and any publications I will also thank Northumberland, Tyne and Wear NHS Foundation Trust, The Lewy Body Society and Parkinson’s UK for their involvement, which you may be involved with, however I will never name you personally.